Westbourne – St John the Baptist

 Both west and east ends are C13, so the church had reached its full dimensions by then.
 The aisles and chancel were remodelled c1400 and the tower and arcades are earlier C16.

 The church, approached by a fine avenue of yews, is 100 yards from the Hampshire border.
-Two churches are mentioned in Domesday Book (11, 30) and the second was probably Warblington, Hampshire as the manors were linked.
+Two churches are mentioned in Domesday Book (11, 30) and the second was probably at Warblington, Hampshire as the manors were linked.

-Nothing of this date is left, though in 1865 foundations of arcades thought to be C11 or C12 were found (3 p79).
+Nothing of this date is left at Westbourne, though in 1865 foundations of arcades thought to be C11 or C12 were found (3 p79).
 Nothing now visible predates the earlier C13 and the likely presence of work of this date at both east and west ends shows the church was already large.
 The aisle walls are mostly C13, though the north east angle shows the north one was later heightened and the detail altered.
-The blocked lancets either side of the C15 east window and circular gable-opening confirm that the chancel had reached its present dimensions.
+The blocked lancets either side of the C15 east window and circular gable-opening confirm that the chancel had already reached its present dimensions.
 The distance between the lancets suggests there were five, as at Bosham, though they were relatively short.
 North of the present chancel arch on the east side is the springing of the head of the C13 one.
 It is less obvious that the church extended as far west as today in the C13, but the respond of an arch in the outer wall of the south aisle may remain from a transverse one built in the early C15 to support a tower, which could well have been C13.

 This transverse arch, and probably one like it in the other aisle, dates from about 1400, when both aisles were extended to the west.
 Other work included moulded doorways and new windows.
 The east one has panelled tracery and those in the aisles and the sides of the chancel were replaced by segment-headed ones with panelled tracery and long hoodmoulds, of the kind associated with the rebuilding of Winchester cathedral nave.
 This led John Harvey to attribute the work to the royal mason, Henry Yevele (p64), but the type is too widespread for this to be plausible.
 The main roof trusses in the chancel are probably of this date and a sacristy to its north was added, entered by a doorway with a moulded head that dies into chamfered jambs.
 The oak door and double lock are original.